 The range of work carried out at the JRC includes the

 On the basis of our open data principles we publish tools and databases with clear descriptions for each entry here on the Science Hub.

 The tools and databases are categorised by name and acronym, but can be filtered by research area, keyword and JRC institute responsible for the coordination of the particular entry.

-  The JRC MARS bulletins offer in a near real time and in an operational context analyses and information on crop growth conditions and yield forecast at EU28 level and neighbouring countries like Ukraine, Black Sea area and Maghreb.
+The JRC MARS bulletins offer in a near real time and in an operational context analyses and information on crop growth conditions and yield forecast at EU level and neighbouring countries like the UK, Ukraine, Black Sea area and Maghreb.

 Here you will find documentation, articles, events and general information about the Mars Crop Yield Forecasting System (MCYFS).

 In compliance with the Commission policy, gridded meteorological data sets, produced by AGRI4CAST, are available to the scientific community.

 AirMonTech is an EU FP7 project that compiles information to harmonise current air pollution monitoring techniques and to advise on future monitoring technologies and strategy.
 It collects existing information on current and future air quality (AQ) monitors.

 AnisView is an educational software to visualize the Bidirectional Reflectance Distribution Function (BRDF) using one of the two radiative transfer models RPV and MRPV.
 AnisView has the following features: Graphic display modes: Geometry: an interactive mode to visualize the user-driven illumination and observation geometry.
 Single BRF value: BRF as a function of the selected geometry and BRDF model parameters.
 2-D plot: a cross-cut or plane along a specified azimuthal direction.
 2-D contour plot: circular view of the BRDF field including interactive readout of BRF values.